mozilla/addons-frontend/README.md

 ### Flow

-There is limited support for using [Flow](https://flowtype.org/) to check for problems in the source code.
+There is limited support for using [Flow](https://flowtype.org/) to validate the intention of our program.

+As you run tests you will see a report of Flow errors at the end of the test output:

+    yarn test

+If you would like to run tests without Flow checks, set an environment variable:

+    NO_FLOW=1 yarn test

-To check for Flow issues during development while you edit files, run:
+To only check for Flow issues during development while you edit files, run:

     yarn flow:dev